mui/mui-x/docs/data/charts/styling/styling.md

 #### Continuous color map

-The continuous configuration allows to map values from `min` to `max` properties, to it's color.
+The continuous configuration lets you map values from `min` to `max` properties to their corresponding colors.

-The `color` property can either be an array of two colors to interpolate.
-Or directly an interpolation function that for a number `t` between 0 and 1 returns a color.
+The `color` property can either be an array of two colors to interpolate, or an interpolation function that returns a color corresponding to a number _t_ with a value between 0 and 1.
 The [d3-scale-chromatic](https://d3js.org/d3-scale-chromatic) offers a lot of those functions.

-Values lower than the `min` get the color of the `min` value.
-Same for values higher than the `max`.
+Values lower than the `min` get the color of the `min` value; similarly, values higher than the `max` get the color of the `max` value.
 By default the `min`/`max` range is set to 0 / 100.

 ```ts